abubakrus/AnimalsWorldApp/README.md

 # A program written entirely in Kotlin using the principles of Clean Architecture according to the MVVM pattern.

-This application is an information application.
-In this application you can find films and learn more about this film.
-These applications are best suited to those who like to watch movies.
-In this application, movies are divided into several categories for a convenient interface.Written in Kotlin using the Jetpack Compose framework.
+This application is children's educational.
+In this application, a child can study animals, develop their knowledge of nature and be able to examine the beauty of our world.
+This application is best suited for children over 8 years old to develop their knowledge about nature.
+In this application, nature has been divided into flora and fauna.
+Written in Kotlin using the Jetpack Compose framework.
 Using the
 server (https://parse-dashboard.back4app.com/apps/e045620e-42ac-4f44-b6b7-6d4fd9690e38/browser/CategoryId)